robdmc/consecution/README.md

 Installation
 ---

-####Base Installation
-This will perform a fully functional installation of consecution.
-Its only limitation will be that it won't be able to create graphical visualizations of your pipeline.
-Although not required, if you want to create visualizations of your pipelines, you must have
-<a href="http://www.graphviz.org/">Graphviz</a> installed on your system.
+####Installation
+Consecution is a pure-python package that is simply installed with pip.
+The only non-essential requirement is the
+<a href="http://www.graphviz.org/">Graphviz</a> system package is only needed if you want to create
+graphical representations of your pipeline.

 <pre><code><strong>[~]$ pip install consecution</strong></code></pre>